 The number of products in stores is growing and packaging is being updated more frequently than ever before.
 In a competitive marketplace, brand owners are fighting for their package design to be noticed.
 Research indicates that consumer’s attention span has dropped from 12 seconds to 8 seconds.
 This data is critical for brand owners and retailers, driving many innovations in marketing.

 According to a study conducted by Smithers Pira, the market for retail ready packaging continues to increase and is expected to grow on average by about 4% annually until 2021.
-Retail ready packaging is expected to reach $82 billion globally in 2021.
+Shelf ready packaging is expected to reach $82 billion globally in 2021.

 Secondary Packaging from Douglas Machine Inc.

 With the ever-changing and fast moving trends of retail ready packaging, retailers can look to Douglas Machine to find their secondary packaging solutions.
 Our mission to enrich lives by providing differentiated packaging automation and services, is the foundation of our drive for innovation and the principle behind our hard work and dedication to provide solutions to meet industry needs and trends.To start, our TriVex RL & RLi is the most versatile top load system in the industry and the TriVex SL & SLi is the simplest retail ready case packer on the market … and that’s only the beginning.Contact us today to learn more.

 Necessary cookies are absolutely essential for the website to function properly.
 These cookies ensure basic functionalities and security features of the website, anonymously.

 This cookie, set by Cloudflare, is used to support Cloudflare Bot Management.

 HubSpot sets this cookie to keep track of sessions and to determine if HubSpot should increment the session number and timestamps in the __hstc cookie.